FAQs About Starting Therapy, Investment, & Policies

 Absolutely!
 Your insurance plan may have out-of-network coverage.
 If it does, you may be able to work with me using it.
 Trust me – it’s super easy!
 Here’s how it works:

-You pay me directly and I provide you with a monthly statement of services (called an superbill).
-Then, you submit (e-mail, fax, or snail mail) it to your insurance company if you decide seek reimbursement through your insurance company’s out-of-network coverage.
+You pay me directly and I provide you with a monthly statement of services (called a superbill).
+Then, you submit (e-mail, fax, or snail mail) it to your insurance company if you decide to seek reimbursement through your insurance company’s out-of-network coverage.
+The Better app is awesome for this!
 Just to be clear, I make no guarantees that you’ll receive reimbursement from your insurance company.

 What if I don’t know if my insurance plan has out-of-network coverage?

-- Are services by a licensed clinical psychologist covered?
+- Are out-of-network services by a licensed clinical psychologist covered?